 “I believe you can judge the health of a community by the activity of volunteers,” said Mulder.
 “Volunteerism is such an important part of any community.
 It is equally important to the volunteer and the not- for-profit who is the beneficiary of volunteer work.
 Agencies can serve more people and expand their capacity to carry out their mission.”

-Agencies with the desire to build, expand, or strengthen their volunteer capacity can apply for this grant which will open each January, starting in 2023, and close March 1 annually.
+Agencies with the desire to build, expand, or strengthen their volunteer capacity can apply for this grant which will open each January, starting in 2023.
 Grantees will be announced each year during National Volunteer Week, in April.

 We encourage those who are interested in getting involved with their community to check out volunteerconnector.org to connect with local agencies looking to fill a variety of volunteer opportunities.